Welcome to the 2026 Girl Scout Cookie Program!

 - Troops may not be split for the purpose of rewards.

-- Girls in troops that opt-out of rewards are still eligible for all initial order rewards, cookie program patches, top seller events, camp week, and super seller reward levels.
+- Girl Scouts in troops that opt out of rewards are still eligible for all initial order rewards, cookie program patches, top seller events, camp week, and super seller reward levels.

 - Council reserves the right to substitute a reward for an equal or lesser value.

-- The girl rewards structure can be found on the back of the order card.
+- The rewards structure can be found on the back of the order card.

 - Rewards are cumulative except for patches.

-- All rewards and events are non-refundable and non-transferrable.
+- All rewards and events are non-refundable and non-transferable.

 Social Media and Online Marketing